 Pericoronitis is inflammation of the gum tissue surrounding the crown portion of a tooth.
 Pericoronitis usually affects the lower third molar (wisdom) tooth where gum tissue overlaps the chewing surface of the tooth.
 Pericoronitis can be either chronic or acute.
 Chronic pericoronitis is a mild persistent inflammation of the area.
 Acute pericoronitis is when the symptoms intensify to fever, swelling, and pain, which indicate a spreading infection.

-Pericoronitis is differentiated from gum disease (or periodontitis) in that it occurs specifically around a partially erupting tooth.
+Pericoronitis is differentiated from gum disease (or periodontitis) in that it occurs specifically around a partially erupted tooth where the tooth has not completely emerged from the gum overlying it.
 The cause of this condition is similar to the formation of a gum abscess in periodontitis by the entrapment of debris under the gum tissue.

 What causes pericoronitis?